TitasDas/forced-move/README.md

 npm run dev   # open http://localhost:5173
 ```

-That’s it—grab a friend or play the CPU, and enjoy the forced-move dance.
+That’s it! grab a friend or play the CPU, and enjoy the forced-move dance.